 Robert, who is 24, was playing in professional events on Madeira at the age of 16 before turning professional in 2012.

 He joined Canterbury two years ago and is in the second year of a three-year golf business studies degree course through Birmingham University.

-His area of speciality at Canterbury is the coaching and training of youngsters and he works with Milo King in teaching children, some as young as four or five, to enjoy their golf and to learn the basic skills on which to found their further development.
+His area of speciality at Canterbury is the coaching and training of youngsters and he as well as teaching children, some as young as four or five, he encourages them to enjoy their golf and to learn the basic skills on which to found their further development.

 Joe Skirrow joined the professionals' shop staff in early 2018, having spent 18 months as assistant professional at Prince's Golf Club.

 Deal born and bred, Joe, who is 19, has been playing golf since the age of 10.

 Later this year he will be embarking on a Professional Golf Foundation Degree through Birmingham University.